thidinhxm/kingofsound-user/README.md

 - 4.12.
 Statistics of sales by day, week, month, year
 - 4.13.
 Statistics on the number of top 10 sales of products

-#### 5. Some advanced feature
+#### 5. Some extra features outside the project
 - 5.1.
 Hosting webiste
 - 5.2.
-AJAX (pagination, mangage cart, check exists account,...)
+AJAX (pagination, mangage cart, check exists account, voucher, search, filter, add comment,...)
 - 5.3.
-Vouchers
+Vouchers (CRUD in admins, use in users)
 - 5.4.
-Rating
+Rating (Rate products after purchase, see reviews,...)
+- 5.5.
+Draw charts of revenue statistics

 ## 5. Usage